-- High growth firms are sometimes advised to initiate dividends because its increases the potential stockholder base for the company (since there are some investors - like pension funds - that cannot buy stocks that do not pay dividends) and, by extension, the stock price.
+- High growth firms are sometimes advised to initiate dividends because its increases the potential stockholder base for the company (since there are some investors - like pension funds that cannot buy stocks that do not pay dividends) and, by extension, the stock price.
 Do you agree with this argument?

-- a.
-Yes
+- Yes

-- b.
-No
+- No

-- □ Why?
+- Why?

-5. Tata Motors
+5. TATA MOTORS